karshievnavruz/if_else_vazifa/README.md

 ## A nummber is given. if A is positive, add 2 to it , if it is negative , subtract 2 from it
 5. A va B sonlari berilgan.
 Bu A > 3 va B <= 6 shartimizga to’g’ri keladimi yoki yoqmi aniqlang.
+## Numbers A and B  are given.
+Does this satisfi our condition A>3 and B<=6? check if you like.

 6. A va B sonlari berilgan.
 Bu A < 2 va B >= -2 shartimizga to’g’ri keladimi yoki yoqmi aniqlang.
+## Numbers A and B are given.
+Does this satisfi our condition A<2 and B>=-2  check if you like.

 7. A va B sonlari berilgan.
 Ulardan birinchi katta keyin kichikgini print qiling.
+## Numbers A and B are given.
+Print the first large one, then the small one.

 8. A va B sonlari berilgan (float tipida).
 Ularning qaysi birida qo’ldiq qismi kichik bo’lsa shu sonni aniqlang.
+## Numbers A and B are given(of float type).
+Which one of them has a small remainder? if so, determine this number.
 9. A, B va C sonlari berilgan.
 A < B < C shartimizga to’g’ri keladimi yoki yoqmi aniqlang.
 10. A, B va C sonlari berilgan.
 B soni, A va C ni o’rtasidami yoki yoq aniqlang.